rust-lang/rust/src/doc/guide.md

 }
 ```

-Putting `fn main() {` in each example is a bit tedious, so we'll leave that out
+**Note**: Wrapping `fn main() { }` around each example is tedious, so we'll act
+like it's implied and stop explicitly writing it.
+As you follow along, make sure
-in the future.
-If you're following along, make sure to edit your `main()`
-function, rather than leaving it off.
-Otherwise, you'll get an error.
+to edit your `main()` function rather than leaving it off.
+Otherwise, you'll get

-In many languages, this is called a 'variable.'
-But Rust's variable bindings
+an error.

+Here we have a `let` binding which declares a variable `x` and initializes it to
+the value 5.
+This is simple enough, but Rust's `let` bindings have a few tricks
-have a few tricks up their sleeves.
-Rust has a very powerful feature called
+up their sleeves.
+Rust has a powerful feature called **pattern matching** that
-'pattern matching' that we'll get into detail with later, but the left
-hand side of a `let` expression is a full pattern, not just a variable name.
+we'll discuss in detail later.
+The left hand side of a `let` binding is a
+**pattern**, not just a variable name.
 This means we can do things like:

 ```{rust}
 let (x, y) = (1i, 2i);
 ```

-After this expression is evaluated, `x` will be one, and `y` will be two.
+After this statement is evaluated, `x` will be 1, and `y` will be 2.
+Patterns
-Patterns are really powerful, but this is about all we can do with them so far.
+are really powerful, but this is about all we can do with them so far.
+So let's
-So let's just keep this in the back of our minds as we go forward.
+keep this in the back of our minds as we go forward.

-By the way, in these examples, `i` indicates that the number is an integer.
+**Note**: In these examples, `i` indicates that the number is an integer.

 Rust is a statically typed language, which means that we specify our types up
 front.
 So why does our first example compile?
-Well, Rust has this thing called
+Well, Rust can perform **type
-"type inference."
-If it can figure out what the type of something is, Rust
+inference** on our code.
+If it can figure out what the type of something is
-doesn't require you to actually type it out.
+based on how it's used, you aren't required to annotate your variables with
+types.

 We can add the type if we want to, though.
 Types come after a colon (`:`):